LinkWellNodes/Documentation/blog/Chainlink-Basic-Request-Model-Architectures/index.md

 > ***Who are we?***
 > LinkWell Nodes is a U.S.-based Chainlink oracle specializing in secure, decentralized, data feeds and self-service oracle solutions across virtually all major mainnet and testnet blockchains supported by Chainlink.
 > Looking for a custom data feed?
-Head on over to our [documentation](https://docs.linkwellnodes.io/), or hop into the [LinkWell Nodes Discord server](https://discord.com/invite/Xs6SjqVPUA) and ask for help!
+Head on over to our [documentation](/), or hop into the [LinkWell Nodes Discord server](https://discord.com/invite/Xs6SjqVPUA) and ask for help!

-### **Chainlink's Basic Request Model (A.K.A.
-Direct Request Model)**
+## What is Chainlink's Basic Request (Direct Request) Model?

 This article will provide an in-depth analysis of the components that make up the basic request model.
 Subsequently, we will delve into the architectures that developers have at their disposal for their Web3 applications.

-> For a high-level overview of the basic request model (direct request model), you can also visit our [website's documentation](https://docs.linkwellnodes.io/knowledgebase/Direct-Request-Guide), our previous article on [building custom Chainlink data feeds using Any API](https://docs.linkwellnodes.io/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API), or our exploration of [Chainlink Functions Versus Direct Request Jobs](https://docs.linkwellnodes.io/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions).
+> For a high-level overview of the basic request model (direct request model), you can also visit our [website's documentation](/knowledgebase/Direct-Request-Guide), our previous article on [building custom Chainlink data feeds using Any API](/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API), or our exploration of [Chainlink Functions Versus Direct Request Jobs](/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions).

 <p align="center">
   <img src="/img/CL_DR_Model_Single_Chainlink_Oracle.webp" alt="Basic Request (Direct Request) Model Workflow Single Chainlink Oracle" />